With 2.5 quintillion bytes of data created every day, it’s no wonder big data engineer jobs are skyrocketing.

 You’re probably underestimating the importance of your big data engineer resume header

+Probably the most important section, the resume header, because if it is not good enough, it could cause the instant rejection of your resume.
 Let’s say you’re applying for a big data engineer position at IBM.
 There are hundreds of applicants.
 It’s intimidating, but you know you’re right for the job.

 You start your resume off with this header: